NeuroTechX/moabb/README.md

 ```

 If you want to build the image from scratch, you can use the following command at the
 root.
-You may have to login with API key in the
+You may have to login with the API key in the
 [NGC Catalog](https://catalog.ngc.nvidia.com/) to run this command.

 ```bash
 bash docker/create_docker.sh
 ```

-With the image downloaded or rebuild from scratch you will have a image called `moabb`.
-To
+With the image downloaded or rebuilt from scratch, you will have an image called `moabb`.
-run the default benchmark, still, at the root of the project, you can use the following
+To run the default benchmark, still at the root of the project, and you can use the
-command:
+following command:

 ```bash
 mkdir dataset